-The structures can also be stacked on top of each other.
+The rows can also be stacked on top of each other.
 For example, a three column structure could be placed beneath the hero image’s single column, to display three featured products or articles.

 The use of the editor’s column structures helps ensure mobile responsiveness without any extra configuration or code.
 By default, adjacent columns will stack on top of each other when the email is viewed on a small screen.
 Columns that run left to right will display top to bottom.
 There is, however, an option to disable stacking for any email.

-Now that the layout of your email is in place, add the visual components by dragging them from the Content tab into a structure.
-Multiple Content blocks can be added into one structure.
+Now that the layout of your email is in place, add the visual components by dragging them from the Content tab into a row.
+Multiple Content blocks can be added into one row.